HicaroD/hypersomnia/README.md

   <image src="./docs/images/welcome.png" />
 </div>

 # hypersomnia.go

-😴 It may seem absurd, but Hypersomnia is better than Insomnia
+It may seem absurd, but Hypersomnia is better than Insomnia.

 ## License